Fish fries planned across Sarpy, Cass counties

 Papillion

-St. Columbkille Catholic Church will host fish fries Fridays through March 31 from 5 to 8 p.m., with drive-thru service ending at 7:45 p.m.
+St. Columbkille Catholic Church will host a fish fry Friday from 5 to 8 p.m., with drive-thru service ending at 7:45 p.m.
 Menu includes fried fish, baked fish and fish tacos served with mac and cheese, fries or baked potato.
 Punch, water, tea, coffee, pop, bottled water, beer and wine available.
 Freewill offerings will support religious education at St. Columbkille School and parish mission activities.

 Springfield

-Knights of Columbus Council No. 10894 will hold fish fries on March 24 and March 31 from 5 to 7:30 p.m. at St. Joseph Catholic Church’s social hall.
+Knights of Columbus Council No. 10894 will hold a fish fry on Friday from 5 to 7:30 p.m. at St. Joseph Catholic Church’s social hall.

 Gretna

-Knights of Columbus Council No. 14077 will hold fish fries on Fridays through March 31 from 5 to 7:30 p.m. at St. Charles Borromeo Catholic Church, 7790 S. 192nd St. Cost is $14 for adults and $7 for children.
+Knights of Columbus Council No. 14077 will hold a fish fry Friday from 5 to 7:30 p.m. at St. Charles Borromeo Catholic Church, 7790 S. 192nd St. Cost is $14 for adults and $7 for children.
 Margaritas, beer and wine are available.
 Menu includes fried cod, baked tilapia, mac and cheese, cheese pizza, corn, taster tots, coleslaw, rolls and desserts.
 Walk-up takeout available; preorder at bit.ly/kofcsquare.

 Plattsmouth

-Church of the Holy Spirit, 520 S. 18th St.,will hold Friday fish fries through March 31 from 4:30 to 7 p.m. in the St. John the Baptist School gym.
+Church of the Holy Spirit, 520 S. 18th St.,will hold a fish fry Friday from 4:30 to 7 p.m. in the St. John the Baptist School gym.
 Dine-in and to-go meals are offered.
 Entree choices are baked salmon, fried Alaskan pollock, fried jumbo shrimp.
 Menu also includes choice of baked potato, mac and cheese or soup.
 Meals also include coleslaw, bread and dessert.
 Cost is $12 for a large plate or $9 for a small plate.
 Live entertainment offered 5 to 7 p.m., with a steak raffle every 30 minutes.
 Beer, wine, water and soda available.

 Louisville

-The Louisville Volunteer Fire Department will hold a fish fry on March 31 from 5 to 8 p.m. at the Louisville Fire Department.
+The Louisville Volunteer Fire Department will hold a fish fry Friday from 5 to 8 p.m. at the Louisville Fire Department.

 Do you have information on a fish fry not listed here?
 Please email us details to news@sarpycountytimes.com.